Happy 85 Birthday John Williams, Composer Of The Best Movies Of All Time

 The ’80s would bring much of the same success for Williams.
 He continued to score Superman and Star Wars movies, but he would also create the theme for one of the best adventure movies and franchises of all time: Raiders of the Lost Ark.
 If you were a kid in the ’80s and most likely even with children today, you probably went on an adventure through your imagination while humming the theme to Raiders.
 Williams closed the decade by providing brilliant music for two more Indiana Jones movies, as well as The Accidental Tourist and Born on the Fourth of July.

 Williams wrote scores for twenty movies in the ’90s, but two titles pop-out the most: Jurassic Park and Star Wars: Episode 1—The Phantom Menace.
-Jurassic Park was one of the most iconic action movies of the decade and it is the most successful dinosaur film ever made.
+Jurassic Park was one of the most iconic action movies of the decade, and it is the most successful dinosaur film ever made.
 And it simply wouldn’t be the same without John’s brilliant music.

-Star Wars fans waited years for episodes I-III, and for most of those years it was unclear if they would ever be made.
+Star Wars fans waited years for episodes I-III, and for most of those years, it was unclear if they would ever be made.
 So when Episode 1 was announced—it was sheer pandemonium.
 Not only were people excited that three more movies were going to be added to the franchise, but they were also anxious to hear another score from Williams to bring the story to life.
-And when they heard Duel of Fates they were not disappointed.
+And when they heard Duel of the Fates, they were not disappointed.
 Williams has been the composer for all of the Star Wars movies to date, as well as the Indiana Jones franchise and most of the Jurassic Park and Superman films.

 Throughout the 2000s John Williams would continue writing iconic themes for hit movies like Spielberg’s Minority Report.
 But just like he did throughout the ’70s,’80s, and ’90s, Williams stamped his name on yet another legendary franchise: Harry Potter.
 If you have ever seen a Potter film in the theater then you know once you hear the first chord of music—the audience erupts.
 He created yet another brilliant theme to an amazing story.
 Below you can watch Williams conducting a live orchestra performing music from Harry Potter.